 “Restoration can be like opening a can of worms if you don’t have a plan,” echoes Hall.
 “Especially if you are working on an older vehicle on a time crunch.”

-To remedy the situation, she suggests identifying the necessary build-out needs and accomplishing those first before you worry about the details.
+To remedy the situation, she suggests identifying the critical build-out needs and accomplishing those first before you worry about the details.

 “Basically, you’re going to mess it up (at least according to anyone we’ve ever talked to about the topic).
 But don’t get discouraged,” says Maggy.